denisect/covid_19_dataset/README.md

 # Process & Manage Covid-19 Dataset
 The task was to **create a software application that can be used to process and manage data related to the COVID-19 observations.**
+This work was done for the "Programming for Problem Solving" unit.
+The structure of the files addresses the assignment requirements.

 ## The project's requirements: